 - Hold F3 to see some debug info (example here).

 - Press F4 to disable and enable HMD’s direction changes.
 It is better to disable the HMD’s direction interface when editing and flying with the camera.
 This may be subject to change in future versions.

 - In the camera floater two buttons has been added to offset the HMD’s base rotation.

-- Moving the mouse to the corners or the sides will shift the screen to this direction so menus can be accessed more easily.
+- Moving the mouse to the corners or the sides will shift the screen to this direction so menus or buttons can be accessed more easily.

 - Firestorm VR Mod works best while sitting and using mouse and keyboard.

 - WindowsMixedReality users may need to press windows key + Y to unlock the mouse when the HMD is worn.

 - If your VR hardware cannot maintain constant 90 FPS you could try enabling motion reprojection in your HMD.
 In WindowsMixedReality it can be done by uncommenting “motionReprojectionMode” : “auto”, in the config file located at “C:\Program Files (x86)\Steam\steamapps\common\MixedRealityVRDriver\resources\settings\default.vrsettings”.
 This will make the HMD interpolate between frames and create a smoother experience.
 Vive and Oculus should have similar functionalities which can be accessed from SteamVR settings.For Vive it is called Motion Smoothing.

 Firestorm VR Mod shifts the display in VR mode to an edge if the mouse or pointer is placed towards an edge or corner of the viewer window.
 This is to allow easier access to menus, user interface buttons and HUDs.
 It can be confusing though if you enter VR mode and find that part of the view is black.
 It is usually because the mouse is placed towards a corner or edge.
 Just move the mouse back to the centre of the screen and the full VR view should appear.